Frankfurt School Logo

 In other cases, it might be appropriate to transform latitude and longitude into categories which reflect regions, for example.

 Suppose we are given a feature “Marital_Status” and other data with the objective to classify customers into “Creditworthy” and “Not_Creditworthy”.
-In the data set the martial status has many different values, for example:
+In the dataset the marital status has many different values, for example:

 • single living alone